tanyaclement/IntroDH/week-3.md

 - [http://www.gutenberg.org/cache/epub/623/pg623.txt](http://www.gutenberg.org/cache/epub/623/pg623.txt)
 - [mirror](http://www.stephenmclaughlin.net/pcda/sample_data/week-2/pg623.txt)

+> **Tip:** Take a look at the file anyway you would like.
+You may notice that our text file from Project Gutenberg is broken into short lines, none longer than 74 characters.
+Many ASCII text files follow this fixed-width convention, designed to fit the 80-character width of many early PC displays.
+That display format, in turn, was chosen to work with data from 80-column punch cards, introduced by IBM in the 1920s.

 First we’ll assign the file’s pathname to the variable `filepath` and create the file stream object we’ll use to read its contents.
 Open the Python shell and enter the following lines.

 > **Tip:** In OS X you can drag a file from Finder to a Terminal window instead of entering the pathname by hand.
 If the path contains any spaces, these will be escaped (preceded by a backslash) in keeping with the conventions of Unix-like interfaces.